AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Remove 500 uL from sample and add it to new tube.
 Save the leftover sample + beads at -80°C.

-- Add 50 uL of Proteinase K digestion buffer (10:1 ratio of sample:digestion buffer) and 25 uL of Proteinase K (2:1 ratio of digestion buffer:Proteinase K) to each sample
+- Add 50 uL of Proteinase K digestion buffer (10:1 ratio of sample:digestion buffer) and 25 uL of Proteinase K (2:1 ratio of digestion buffer:Proteinase K) to each sample.

-- Vortex and spin down.
+- Vortex and spin down. **Should this include an incubation step?
+30 min recommended in Zymo protocol.**

 - Add 575 uL of lysis buffer (1:1 ratio of sample:lysis buffer) to each sample.
 The volume in each tube should be 1150 uL.

 - Vortex and spin down.

 - Transfer 700 uL of the sample into the corresponding yellow DNA spin column.
 Spin for 30 seconds at 16000 rpm.